Analysis of Barnsley's 2-0 loss at Huddersfield Town on Saturday. The Reds conceded in the 83rd and 96th minutes.

 They could have gone up to second, at least temporarily, with a win in this lunchtime match, but instead slipped down to 11th.
 The table is less important, at this stage, than the performances which, in the first ten matches, have been generally disappointing.

 While three early away wins in positive, those were a fortunate victory at Lincoln, an impressive thrashing of a Crawley team who played into their hands and a last-gasp winner at Burton.
 Crawley and Burton are in the bottom four.
-They have been well-beaten at Stevenage and Huddersfield while, at home, they have one just one of five with some deeply disappointing displays.
+They have been well-beaten at Stevenage and Huddersfield while, at home, they have won just one of five with some deeply disappointing displays.

 The Reds have played some good teams recently, with draws at home to current top six sides Wycombe and Stockport then this trip to one of the promotion favourites.
 They have two more tough-looking games, against Blackpool and Charlton, when they return from what should be a crucial two-week period of work in training with no league game.
 They desperately need to find an identity, confidence and consistency.